Skip to main content

 16 mentions Positive Neutral Negative

-• “Additionally, this game has many small technical and graphical improvements over the first two entries in the series that make it feel like a proper sequel rather than merely another game in the same universe.”
+• “Additionally, this game has many small technical and graphical improvements over the first two entries in the series that make it feel like a proper sequel rather than merely another game in the same universe, something Geneforge 2 (as much as I loved it) lacked.”

-• “It's not easy to make a game more visually appealing to a new audience that would have otherwise been turned off by the classic art style while also not annoying longtime players who might find the new version too alien.”
+• “It's not easy to make a game more visually appealing to a new audience that would have otherwise been turned off by the classic art style while also not annoying oldbie players that would find the new version too alien and hipster.”

 • “Con's: the graphics are subpar at best, must be able to use your imagination.”